Azure/azure-sdk-for-python/README.md

-# Microsoft Azure Cosmos DB Python SDK
+# Microsoft Azure Cosmos Python SDK

-Welcome to the repo containing all things Python for the Azure Cosmos DB API which is published with name [pydocumentdb](https://pypi.python.org/pypi/pydocumentdb/).
+Welcome to the repo containing all things Python for the Azure Cosmos DB API which is published with name [azure-cosmos](https://pypi.python.org/pypi/azure-cosmos/).
 For documentation please see the Microsoft Azure [link](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-sdk-python).

 ## Pre-requirements